sayak-brm/ShellBot/README.md

 1. MS Live Bruteforcer.
 1. Yahoo Bruteforcer.
 1. AOL Bruteforce.
 1. Custome SMTP Bruteforcer.
-(if found, the password will be saved in "password.txt" client-side)
+If found, the password will be saved as "password.txt" on the client.
-1. <del>OTA Updating.</del>
+1. OTA Updating.
-1. Indestructible Shell: Handles No Output, Wrong, Interactive and Infinite commands will result in losing the shell.
+1. Hardened Shell: Handles No Output, Wrong, Interactive and Infinite commands will result in losing the shell.
 1. Can handle multiple commands separated by semi-colon (;).
 1. Never closes and is always trying to connect to the Server.
 1. Can handle almost any non-interactive command properly.